CaskAle/summit-pi-project/summit-pi.md

 3. Now you can continue with the standard Raspberry Pi setup where you left off at [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).

-   - The instructions in the setup guide stop being relevant to a headless install once you get to the point where you power up the device.
+   - The instructions in the setup guide stop being relevant to a headless install once you get to the point where you invited to power up the device.
 In a headless environment, you will not see the Raspbian Desktop.
 Instead, you will connect to the device over the network, from your laptop, via a terminal and ssh.

+4. Ensure that your mobile hotspot is turned on before powering up the device.

+5. Plug in your Pi.
+The first boot will take a few minutes as there is some setup that will be done.
+Give it about 5 minutes on the first boot before trying to connect.
+Eventually, your phone should indicate the number of devices that are connected to the hotspot and you can use this as one way to verify that the Pi is ready.
+You can also look for the blinking green light on the Pi that indicates WiFi data is flowing.

-4. If your device is the only Raspberry Pi on the network (for instance, if you  [use your mobile phone as a hotspot](#mobile-phone-hotspot), you should now be able to connect to it from your laptop via ssh by openning a terminal on your laptop and entering: `ssh pi@raspberrypi`
+6. If your device is the only Raspberry Pi on the network (for instance, if you  [use your mobile phone as a hotspot](#mobile-phone-hotspot)) you should now be able to connect to it from a laptop, that is also connected to the same network, via ssh.
+Open a terminal on your laptop and enter:
+`ssh pi@raspberrypi`

-5. There is a Raspberry Pi configuration tool called [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
-Many elements of the device can be configured via this tool including: WiFi, hostname, password, and much more.
-Be sure to run the tool as root with: `sudo raspi-config`
+7. There is a Raspberry Pi configuration tool called [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md).
+Many elements of the device can be configured via this tool.
+At the very minimum, you should set a [unique hostname](#set-a-unique-hostname), your timezone, your locale, your keyboard, and change the password.
+Be sure to run the tool as root with:
+`sudo raspi-config`

 ### Set a unique hostname

-The default host name for the device is `raspberrypi`.
+The default host name for the device is **raspberrypi**.
 If your device is the only one on a network with that name, then all is good.
-However, setting a unique hostname will be extremely helpful in allowing you to connect to the pi remotely.
-Due to the large number of pis that will be connecting to the network, you will want a way to distinguish yours from all the others.
+However, setting a unique hostname will be extremely useful in allowing you to connect to the Pi remotely.
+Due to the large number of Pis that may be connecting to the network, you will need a way to distinguish yours from all the others.
 Decide on a unique hostname for your device.
-One way to accomlish this is to add your IBM employee number to the end. (ex. tjbot-xxxxxx).
-There are several ways to acomplish this but the first option is probably the easiest.
+One way to ensure this is to add your IBM employee number to the end of whatever name you choose. (for example: **tjbot-xxxxxx**).

+There are several ways to set the hostname but the first option is probably the easiest.

-- `sudo hostnamectl set-hostname <hostname>`
+- `sudo hostnamectl set-hostname new-hostname`

 - `sudo raspi-config`.
 This tool lets you perform several other configuration changes at the same time, such as enabling ssh, change password, etc.

 - `sudo nano /etc/hostname`.
-Editing this file will allow you to diectly enter a new hostname into the file it is stored in.
-You should reboot after editing in this way.  `sudo reboot`.
+Editing this file will allow you to directly enter a new hostname into the file it is stored in.
+You should reboot after editing in this way for the change to take effect with `sudo reboot`.

 ### ssh